Jesus proclaimed "salvation through knowledge, the self-knowledge of the divine light within"

 There was one distinguishing celestial landscape that held him spellbound — The Light!
 It was shining high above at a distance.

-After months of meditation it began to slowly dawn that what Kash was seeing could not possibly be the sun.
+After months of meditation it slowly began to dawn that what Kash was seeing could not possibly be the sun.

-i) This "Sun" is always behind Her at an angle but is not directly above, that is, at about 45 degrees.
+i) This 'Sun' is always behind Her at an angle but is not directly above, that is, at about 45 degrees.

 ii) It did not rise and fall like the earthly sun.
 The "Sun" above Shri Mataji Nirmala Devi is fixed and stationary.

-iii) This "Sun" illuminates the entire Kingdom of God.
-Every thing is seen very clearly and in fine detail, down to the different hues of skin tone.
-(That is why Kash was absolutely sure that Shri Jesus had a light brown skin, and wearing whitish gray clothes stretched taut by the sheer size of His muscular body.)
+iii) 'This Sun' illuminates the entire Kingdom of God and enables everything to be clearly seen in fine detail, such as for example, the different hues of skin tone, which is why Kash could clearly see that Shri Jesus had a light brown skin tone and wore whitish-grey clothes, stretched taut by the sheer size of his muscular body.

-iv) Kash could not ascertain the exact size and distance of this "Sun" despite numerous visits.
+iv) Kash could not ascertain the exact size and distance of 'this Sun' despite numerous visits.

-v) In spite of its intense brightness this "Sun" emitted no heat.
+v) In spite of its intense brightness this"Sun"emitted no heat.
 On the contrary, Kash said that the rays are cool!

 Then one day he astounded his father by claiming that there are no shadows from the rays of this Sun!
-In all his journeys Kash insisted he never saw any shadow in the Kingdom of the Spirit.
+In all his journeys Kash insisted that he never saw any shadow in the Kingdom of the Spirit.

-Though questioned many times he maintained that this "Sun" does not produce any shadow, physical properties that are ubiquitous in our universal sun.
+Though queried many times on this particular point, Kash maintained that "This Sun" does not create any shadow, a physical property which, however, is ubiquitous to our universal sun.

-Kash meditated and the Divine Kundalini at the sacrum bone took him up the Tree of Life into the Bridal Chamber.
+Kash went into meditation and the Divine Kundalini within his sacrum bone raised him up the Tree of Life into the Bridal Chamber.
 He burst through the clouds and reached His Kingdom within.
-The Infinite Light shone ever so brilliantly from above the Eternal Throne of the Great Mater Divinae Gratiae (Mother of Divine Grace) as She sat in Bliss and Joy.
-Shri Lok Mata Shri Nirmala Devi met him and the question of the "Sun" above Her was put forward.
+There, the infinite light shone ever so brightly from above the Eternal Throne of the Great Mater Divinae Gratiae (Mother of Divine Grace) as She sat in Bliss and Joy.
+Shri Lok Mata Shri Nirmala Devi met him and the issue of"The Sun above Her"Was raised.

 A few years later on April 7, 1996 Kash's younger brother Arwinder was asked if he had seen any sun or light when meditating with the Great Primordial Mother.